Meadow Spring Historic District

 The Meadow Spring Historic District encompasses a predominantly residential area north and west of the traditional center of Fayetteville, Arkansas.
 It covers an area of 22.5 acre, and about 11 city blocks, roughly bounded by NW, School, Locust & Church Avenues. between W Dickson and W Mountain Streets.
 This area was developed beginning in 1870 (after the railroad arrived in the town) and features mainly single-family residences on large level lots.
-It contains a variety of well preserved housing from the late 19th century into the mid-20th century, with both high-style and vernacular forms.
+It contains a variety of well preserved housing from the late-19th to the mid-20th century, with both high-style and vernacular forms.
 Although there are a number of fine Queen Anne Victorians, the predominant styles are those of the early 20th century: Craftsman and a variety of Colonial, Tudor, and other revival styles.

 The district was listed on the National Register of Historic Places in 2019.